 Nighttime tooth pain – refers to pain that wakes you up during the night or becomes more intense when lying down as blood flow and pressure increase, leading to increased pressure within the tooth pulp.

 Tooth fillings are required if the cavity has advanced past the enamel and into the dentin (middle layer).
-It’s essential to treat the cavity at this stage or earlier to prevent cavity progression into the innermost pulp (nerve) layer.
+Treating the cavity at this stage or earlier is essential to prevent cavity progression into the innermost pulp (nerve) layer.

 The dentist can occasionally fill shallow fillings without requiring an anesthetic.
 If anesthetic is needed, you will feel a quick pinch and squeeze in the tissue.
 After adequate numbing, cavity fillings will not hurt during treatment; however, you may feel pressure during the procedure.

 Why does my jaw hurt after getting a cavity filled?

 After filling a cavity, you may experience some pain in your jaw.
 This is because the dentist had to drill into your tooth to remove the decay and fill the hole.
 The pain should go away within a day or two.
 However, if it persists, be sure to contact your dentist.

 Also, your jaw joint and related muscles may be sore after keeping your mouth propped open for an extended period.
 Your dentist may recommend OTC pain medication, intermittent warm or cold pack application, and jaw muscle massages.